 No, cats should not eat pistachio pudding.
 Although there is no risk of choking hazards, it is high in fat and may contain harmful ingredients like heavy cream, sugar, salt, and some artificial flavors.
 For lactose intolerant cats, symptoms of diarrhea, constipation, and vomiting.

 No, pistachio ice cream is not safe for cats.
 Lactose intolerant cats will be faced with diarrhea and vomiting.
 Pistachio ice cream contains sugar, heavy cream, and artificial flavoring which are toxic to cats.
 Pistachio already is fattening and can be hazardous to cats.
 Ensure you avoid this treat for cats.

 What nuts and seeds are safe for cats?

 Pistachios are not an appropriate choice of foods for cats.
-Though a lot of cats will pass on this snack, some might show interest.
+Though many cats will pass on this snack, some might show interest.
 Either way, it is best not to share this snack with our feline companions as it can take an ugly turn on their health.

-Other treats made from pistachios such as pistachios ice cream and pistachios pudding must be avoided as well.
+Other treats made from pistachios such as pistachios ice cream and pistachios pudding must also be avoided.
 If your cat consumes this snack without your notice, relax, and monitor it closely.

 If you notice any signs of sickness, reach out to the vet right away.